CryptoManiac/open-ethereum-pool-pps/docs/PotExamples.md

 # HVPPS share reward for various a and X values.

 ## HVPPS description
 HVPPS (High-Variance Pay Per Share) aka PoT (Pay on Target) is a configurable superset of PPS system which allows you to customize miner's variance.
-By playing with ```a``` and ```X``` variables you can literally turn it into plain PPS, solo mining or something moderate between PPS and solo mining.
+By playing with ```a``` and ```X``` variables you can literally turn it into either plain PPS or something moderate between PPS and solo mining.

 ## Examples